rks595/Flappy-Bird-Java-Game/README.md

 ## How to Run
 1. Open the project in Eclipse or IntelliJ
-2. Run the FlappyBird.java file
+2. Run the Birdgame.java file